web-dev-s/undestanding-js-weird-parts/README.md

 ### Execution Context

-`a wrapper to help manage the code that is running`
+`a wrapper to help manage the code that is running that consist in an creation phase and an execution phase`

 -  can contain things beyond you've written in code
 -  _this_ : special variable in javascript